benignware-labs/bootstrap-device-utilities/README.md

 # bootstrap-device-utilities
 > Bootstrap Responsive Utilities based on device resolution

-This extension for bootstrap let's you control visibility of elements based on device screen dimensions.
+This bootstrap css-extension let's you control visibility of elements based on device screen dimensions.

 This is especially useful, when optimizing large background-images for different devices.
 While image-elements cannot be prevented from loading once they're added to the document, css-background-images wrapped in an hidden element will not load in most commonly used browsers until they're visible.